 - Replace the container back where you found it and record your find on your phone app which then automatically logs it back to your geocaching.com profile

 As you become more advanced you might feel like tackling multi-caches or even mystery caches but for now just enjoy the fun in finding a traditional cache.
-Make sure you check out www.geocaching.com for lots more information about ways to play.
+Make sure you check out www.geocaching.com for lots more information about ways to play or this very informative article on the ultimate guide to geocaching.

 The Geocaching Logo is a registered trademark of Groundspeak, Inc. Used with permission